NERSC/sc22-dl-tutorial/README.md

 ### Software environment

-Access to NERSC's Perlmutter machine is provided for this tutorial via [jupyter-dl.nersc.gov](http://jupyter-dl.nersc.gov).
-Visiting that URL will open up a JupyterHub session on a Perlmutter login node, from which you can submit jobs to the GPU nodes and monitor their progress.
+Access to NERSC's Perlmutter machine is provided for this tutorial via [jupyter.nersc.gov](http://jupyter.nersc.gov).
 Training account setup instructions will be given during the session.
+Once you have your provided account credentials, you can log in to Jupyter via the link (leave the OTP field blank when logging into Jupyter).
+Once logged into the hub, start a session by clicking the button for Perlmutter Shared CPU Node (other options will not work with this tutorial material).
+This will open up a session on a Perlmutter login node, from which you can submit jobs to the GPU nodes and monitor their progress.

-Use your provided account credentials and log in to Jupyter.
-Start a terminal and clone this repository with
+To begin, launch a terminal from Jupyter and clone this repository with
 ```
 git clone https://github.com/NERSC/sc21-dl-tutorial.git
 ```